Time for the Important

 I think simplifying is so important, because it gives us the time and energy to do important things for you and your community.
 Like mentor a child.
 I wrote about the profound need for kindness and one way to prevent violence and school drop-outs is to mentor kids.

 So many children fall through the cracks.
 They feel they have no one that will truly listen to them without spouting advice.
 They may feel alone or scared.
 Mentoring has shown to be one of the top ways impact children.
 They are more likely to finish school, stay away from gangs and drugs, be respectful and are better at coping with adversity.
-You can find other benefits of mentoring on kids here.

 A mentor provides guidance, support and encouragement to help youth academically, socially and/or personally.
 You don’t need special skills.
 You are building a positive relationship through consistency, listening, asking questions, being a sounding board, acknowledging their accomplishments and providing ways of seeing things from a different point of you.
 You can show a child they are valued.